s-xiang/git-meta/README.md

 In this section, we describe our original (naive) branch collaboration strategy and some problems it created.
-Then we describe the *synthetic-meta-ref*, and show how it provides a solution to the previously mentioned collaboration problems.
+Then we describe the *synthetic-meta-ref*, and show how it provides a solution to the these collaboration problems.
 Finally, we explore the ramifications of our synthetic-meta-ref strategy on tooling, performance, and offline workflows.

 #### Naive Collaboration Strategy